 My plans are to get the menu planning template laminated, then write on it with a dry-erase marker.
 When I’m ready to go to the store, I’ll just take the list with me and erase the items as I put them in my cart.
 So easy and efficient.
-You could easily just print a new menu template out each week though, too!
+You can also use our editable version and just print out a new meal plan each week.

 To download free printable meal plan template

-Version 1 (days of the week with no theme): Blank weekly meal plan with no set theme.
+Version 1 (days of the week): Blank weekly meal plan with no set theme.
 Also includes a shopping list page.
 Available in turquoise and black and white.

 Tips for weekly meal planning

 - Keep a secret Pinterest board for your menu plans.
 When the week is over, you can move the recipes you like to your public boards and delete the ones you didn’t like and start over again!

 - Try to create dishes for the week that have some of the same ingredients.